helins/void.cljc/README.md

                    true))

 ;; Notice that 'leaf has been re-prioritized from [0 1] to [0 1 0 0 0 0].
-;; Order is actuall ymaintained as before, but we can account for the new ;; addition above.
+;; Order is actually maintained as before, but we can account for the new ;; addition above.

 (= 'leaf-1